edward-mn/happy-nlw/README.md

 # Execute run the app
 $ npm start

-# The server will start in port:5500 - acess http://localhost:5500
+# The server will start in port:5500 - access http://localhost:5500
 ```
 ---